keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 There are four applicative laws, which must hold for all applicatives in addition to the functor laws.

 1. **Preservation of identity functions**: A lifted identity function applied to a lifted argument is the same as the identity function applied directly to the lifted argument.
-2. **Preservation of function homorphism**: Lifting a function and an argument then applying them produces the same result as applying the unlifted function and unlifted argument then lifting the result.
+2. **Preservation of function homomorphism**: Lifting a function and an argument then applying them produces the same result as applying the unlifted function and unlifted argument then lifting the result.
-3. **Preservation of function interchange**: Applying a lifted function to a lifted value produces the same result as a new function taking a function argument and applying it to the unlifted argument which is iteslf lifted and applied to the lifted function.
-(What a mouthful!
-It's clearer in code.)
+3. **Preservation of function interchange**: Given a lifted function and an unlifted argument, applying the lifted function after lifting the argument should give the same result as when reversing the order of the function and argument.
+This is difficult to express in words, and the code is hard to follow, but roughly this translates to `ap(ff: F[A => B])(pure(a)) == ap(pure(f => f(a)))(ff)`.
 4. **Preservation of function composition**: Given lifted functions `ff: F[A => B]` and `fg: F[B => C]` and argument `fa: F[A]`: lifting `compose()` and applying `fg`, `ff`, and `fa` produces the same result as applying `fg` after applying `ff` to `fa`.

 These laws are rigorous and we can write tests for these to prove that our applicative instances are defined correctly.